Baby-McBabyFace/HeartOfPi/README.md

 3) Use an imager tool from your respective OSes to flash the `.img` file onto the SD card.
 In my case, I used `dd` to image the SD card.

         sudo dd if=2022-09-22-raspios-bullseye-armhf.img of=/dev/mmcblk0 bs=4M conv=fsync status=progress
-4) After imaging, the SD card will have 2 partitions
+4) After imaging, the SD card will have 2 partitions (WinOS users will not see rootfs.
+Do use MacOS or Linux in this step)

         rootfs
         boot
-5) Drag the following folders into the 2 partitions
+5) Drag the following files into the 2 partitions

+    Note: DO NOT BLINDLY RUN `first.sh` AND `second.sh`. **LOOK THROUGH BEFORE RUNNING**
+    Reference for `userconf` and `wpa_supplicant.conf` is available on Raspberry Pi's own [Documentation](https://github.com/raspberrypi/documentation/blob/develop/documentation/asciidoc/computers/configuration/headless.adoc)

         rootfs/home/pi
             - first.sh                  # Script for setup.
 EDIT THE TEAM NUMBER AND IP ADDRESSES BEFORE RUNNING THIS SCRIPT.